cloudevents/spec/cloudevents/working-drafts/dds-protocol-binding.md

-For both of the above cases, the `content-type` property MUST be mapped directly to the CloudEvents `datacontenttype` attribute and the `datacontentencoding` attribute must be set to either TEXT or JSON depending on the type of structured data being transmitted.
+For both of the above cases, the `content-type` property MUST be mapped directly to the CloudEvents `datacontenttype` attribute and the `datacontentencoding` attribute must be set to either 'text' or 'json' depending on the type of structured data being transmitted.